kbjr/bench-runner/readme.md

 ```

 The thresholds are a ratio you expect to meet.
 Setting `--warn-threshold` to `0.8` means that if performance degrades down to 80% or lower of what's recorded in the profile, that test will throw a warning.

+Don't set your thresholds too strictly, however.
+Microbenchmarks tend to give inherently variable results based on all kinds of various conditions you may not be aware of.
+This tool is meant as a sanity test more than anything; To catch unexpected, large shifts in relative performance.